Workforce Development Promises Social Mobility in Colombia

 In the last few years, Barranquilla has had the fastest growing economy in Colombia—thanks to a surge in public and private investment and booming construction and port activity—and lower crime and poverty rates.
 But these boons excluded the city’s most vulnerable populations, including women, youth, ethnic groups, conflict victims, disabled persons, and lesbian, gay, bisexual, and transgender communities.

 With lower education levels and poor access to jobs, many young people like Leiner work off the books, meaning they accept poor working conditions with no contracts, pensions, or medical coverage.
 At age 18, Leiner was working in construction and, one day, fell about 15 feet from scaffolding onto the pavement and had to get a metal plate put in his wrist that now prevents him from doing most manual work.

-The accident was a turning point for Leiner, whose sister told him about free workforce development classes at the Gente Estratégica training center offered through the Work for Reconciliation project, implemented by ACDI/VOCA and funded by the Government of Colombia’s Department of Social Prosperity, USAID, and the private companies Anadarko and Diageo.
+The accident was a turning point for Leiner, whose sister told him about free workforce development classes at the Gente Estratégica training center offered through the Work for Reconciliation project, implemented by ACDI/VOCA and funded by the Government of Colombia’s Department of Social Prosperity, USAID, and corporate donors.

 “I finally saw a light appear in my path.
 My dreams came back to life, dreams of improving the quality of life for me and my family, dreams of growing as a person.” – Leiner, a participant of the Work for Reconciliation project

 The Work for Reconciliation project bridges the education gap by offering training and job placement for people living in Barranquilla’s underserved neighborhoods.
 Students learn technical skills in priority sectors and gain hands-on experience with companies.
 They also learn critical soft skills and receive certifications endorsed by the Ministry of Education upon graduating.